yeshraj1/maths-game/README.md

 # maths-game

-it is a game of all four mathematical operators which we can score points of correct answer and loose a mark for wrong answer
+it is a simple and small game of all four mathematical operators which we can score points of correct answer and loose a mark for wrong answer